 The second dimension is the degree of disclosure of the results of the partnership.
 Openness facilitates rapid publishing, which constitutes the lifeblood of public science7 and has the advantage of reducing transaction costs related to intellectual property.
 For companies, however, protection facilitates the commercialization of discoveries.

 If we combine these two dimensions, we can see four different collaboration modes:

-- The idea lab, where managers put aside their desire for secrecy and work with academics on short term projects to create new options and contacts.
+- The idea lab, where managers put aside their desire for secrecy and work with academics to create new options and contacts.

-- The grand challenge, where managers and academics work together on long-term projects to create a new knowledge base that will be shared in the public domain.
+- The grand challenge, where managers and academics work together to create a new knowledge base that will be shared in the public domain.

 - The extended workbench, where managers work rapidly with university partners on proprietary problems and solutions.

 - Deep exploration, where the company creates rich and long-lasting relationships with university partners that, in turn, offer the business rights of first refusal to license collaboration results.
 (See “Four Models of University-Industry Collaboration.”)